Restaurants

 413 Brunswick Street, Fitzroy

-As far as the best ramen Melbourne has to offer, Gogyo is worth a look in.
+As far as the best ramen Melbourne has to offer, Gogyo is well worth a look in.
 Their signature charred miso ramen dish is like nothing else found here, and their spicier dishes pack some heat (try the karaka-men bowl for a real punch in the tastebuds).
-Gogyo is owned by IPPUDO, a large chain that have been doing ramen back in Japan for years, so you know you're in good hands when you order a bowl of the good stuff.
+Gogyo is owned by IPPUDO, a popular chain that has been doing ramen in Japan and Australia for years, so you know you're in good hands when you order a bowl of the good stuff.
+The Japanese-inspired interior is gorgeous and moody, really adding to your ramen experience.

 Yoku Ono